 I would like to be able to provide more quantitative information by which you could judge the significance of instrument readings, but I believe you must have more information in order to allow such estimations.
 Since you are dealing with NORM, I expect that you have a pretty good handle on the identities of likely radionuclides that appear in certain situations in which you are making measurements.
 It is important to know the relative amounts of different radonuclides that might be present and to know whether the operations being conducted are likely to generate particulate aerosols at concentrations of concern.
 Such information is best obtained through more quantitative measurements, especially in the context of an air sampling program carried out as operations are taking place.
 Representative air samples can generally be obtained using high-efficiency glass-fiber filter papers with suitable air pumps, preferably pumps that can draw tens of liters per minute through the filter in order to obtain adequate samples within reasonably short sampling times.
 You would have to arrange to analyze the filters to obtain quantitative estimations of the radionuclides present.
 I hope you are able to obtain the air concentration measurements that will assist you in making appropriate decisions about the use of respiratory protection.

 George Chabot, PhD, CHP

 Answer posted on 9 July 2008.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.